hph/def/README.md

     Verb
       • Provide (a person or vehicle) with a horse or horses

-The `-b` option allows you to specify the type of bullet you want.
-The default, as seen above, is `•`.
+The `-b` option allows you to specify which bullet type you want.
+The default, as seen above, is `•`. `d` stands for `dash`:

-    $ def -b=d music
+    def -b=d music

+Which will print:

         mu·sic  ―  /ˈmyo͞ozik/
     Noun